jamesray1/js-libp2p-kad-record-store/README.md

 # BEWARE BEWARE BEWARE

+TODO: add a reason for deprecation.
+What has it been replaced by?
 This module is a work in progress!
 So beware of dragons! 🐲 🐉

 During this process, you can check more about the state of this project on: